TJourde/excel2web2py/README.md

 __Web2py:__

 You must have installed web2py on your computer, consult this [site](http://www.web2py.com/).
-If one of your applications is named TEMPLATE, you have to rename it.
+If one of your applications is named Excel, rename it or rename this application.

 __Excel:__